Alterations requiring Building Regulation approval

 Whilst there are some buildings that are exempt from the need to gain approval, you will generally need to submit a Building Regulation application before you start any building work.
 There are many alterations that you may consider undertaking yourself in the home, which do require building regulation approval.

 Although seemingly trivial it will become a problem when you sell your property, as well as leaving you liable for prosecution, if you have not obtained building regulation approval before carrying the work out.
+You can seek to apply for a Regularisation Certificate.
 You will also need to visit the Planning Portal website to see whether your proposal requires planning permission.

 Examples of alteration work requiring Building Regulation approval